SACA: Selective Attention-Based Clustering Algorithm: Results

-The algorithm performs optimally on datasets with uniform cluster densities, as shown in Fig. \ref{fig:Figure 4} , without requiring any input parameters.
-Additionally, it yields reliable results for datasets with clusters of varying densities or noise, provided that condition (\ref{eq:min_intercluster}) is met.
-Fig.~\ref{fig:Figure 5} illustrates two datasets with different cluster densities.
+The algorithm performs optimally with default parameters when applied to datasets with uniform cluster densities (Fig. \ref{fig:Figure 3}).
+Furthermore, it yields reliable results for datasets with groups of varying densities or noise, provided that condition (\ref{eq:Margin_T}) (Appendix 3) is met.
+Fig.~\ref{fig:Figure 4} illustrates two datasets with different cluster densities.
 In panel (b), for instance, six clusters are present, with clusters 5 and 6 having densities twice as high as clusters 1 to 4.
-The algorithm's accuracy in this case is due to the satisfaction of condition (\ref{eq:min_intercluster}) despite the density differences.
+The accuracy of the algorithm in this case is due to the satisfaction of condition (\ref{eq:Margin_T}) despite the density differences.